 It seems like something very basic.
 Black event drapes.
 But there’s quite a lot to say about functional black curtains to hide ballroom or exhibition centre walls, to make dressing room partitions or to mask your stage lighting and performers.
-Here are some tips and tricks every event professional should know when it comes to black event drapes.
+Here are some tips and tricks every event professional should know when it comes to black event drapes and backdrops.

 Although it sounds like kicking in an open door, quite some event organizers around the world still don't consider flame-retardant fabrics a priority.
 Often it is the venue that does not insist on documentation, the end user who is pushing down the price or maybe the local fire marshals do not check smaller scale one-off events in your location.
 But as an event professional, it is your responsibility to ensure the safety of your guests.

 Whenever you are covering the walls with fabrics, make sure they are flame retardant with proper certification.
 In case something happens, which unfortunately still does far too often, the responsibilities are clear and no finger will be pointed in your direction for not having made the right decision.

 Read all about flame retardant standards in our blog post.

 The advantage of using drapes in fullness (pleated) is that all imperfections are hidden.
 The pleats will not only hide any wrinkles or creases, but also the seam lines of the fabric and the overlap.

 It is very hard to achieve a perfectly flat wall when hanging drapes without pleats off of a bar or truss, no matter how perfect the drape is made.
 Certainly when using rental drapes which can have some wrinkles and creases in them already.
 On top of that, you will have a visible overlap and seam lines when hanging drapes flat as rental drapes have standard sizes.